 All single-ticket sales for non-subscribers are final.

-Subscribers may exchange any of their tickets for other performances.
+Season Ticket Subscribers may exchange any of their tickets for other performances of the same event.
 If you cannot attend a performance, simply call (775-323-6393) or visit our box office (925 Riverside Dr., Ste.
 3) to exchange your tickets at least 24 hours before the performance.
 There is an additional cost if seating upgrades apply, and all exchange requests are subject to availability.

 You may also donate your ticket back to the Reno Phil and receive a donation receipt.
-Please contact the Box Office at (775) 323-6393 at your earliest convenience.
+Please submit your request prior to the concert by emailing firstname.lastname@example.org.

 It’s always the first question, but should be the last thing to worry about.